rockettheme/docs/Docs/joomla/templates/stratos/demo_module_10.md

 ![][menu]
 The **Copyright Menu** module that appears at the bottom of the front page of the demo is a standard **Menu** module.

 A new menu will need to be created using Joomla's Menu manager that features any items you wish to appear in this menu.
-For this tutorial, we've assigned that menu the name **'Copyright Menu'**.
+For this tutorial, we have assigned that menu the name **'Copyright Menu'**.

 ### Details
 ![][menu1]